Clay Hill Ranch

 Guest Quarters- An adjoining guest quarters for family and friends is located a short walk under a breezeway from the main ranch house complete with a living room, fully equipped kitchen, bedroom, bath, and a laundry room.

-EASEMENTS: Three gas pipeline easements cross the property.
+EASEMENTS: Four gas pipeline easements cross the property.
 Food plots currently grow in the easements.

 MINERAL RIGHTS: Seller will convey all mineral interest owned with an acceptable offer.
 There are two gas wells located on the ranch with only 44 acres leased around each well.
 Furthermore, the ranch is pooled in seven additional wells located off of the property with associated royalty income.